SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Menus/Menus.md

 After adding a menubar and a toolbar, we will add a status bar.
 A status bar is useful to show short messages for some time, or until the next message appears.
 We will elaborate the mail client presenter to show messages to inform the user that actions have been performed.

-The status bar appears at the bottom of a window.
+The status bar appears at the bottom of the window.
 As with the menubar and the toolbar, we add it in the method `initializeWindow:`.

 ```
 MailClientPresenter >> initializeWindow: aWindowPresenter